micro-ROS/micro-ROS.github.io/_docs/tutorials/core/micro_ROS_with_teensy_arduino/index.md

 ![Illustration of agent running](micro_ros_agent_start.png)

-This means the installation of the micro-ros-agent is successful.
+This means the installation of the agent is successful.
-Now we can proceed to the next step which is the installation of Arduino IDE and Teensyduino and patching the Arduino-based Teensy board for using the pre-compiled libraries as described [*here*](https://github.com/micro-ROS/micro_ros_arduino#patch-teensyduino).
+Now we can proceed to the next step which is the installation of Arduino IDE and Teensyduino and patching the Arduino-based Teensy board for using the pre-compiled libraries as described [*in the micro_ros_arduino repository*](https://github.com/micro-ROS/micro_ros_arduino#patch-teensyduino).

 ## Installation of Arduino IDE, Teensyduino and setting up the patch for using the Teensy with micro-ROS and ROS2 foxy: